derivita/hrpc-docs/content/docs/guides/auth.md

 ##### Authenticate with Google

-The following code snippet shows how you can call the [Google Cloud PubSub API](https://cloud.google.com/pubsub/overview) using gRPC with a service account.
+The following code snippet shows how you can call the [Google Cloud PubSub API](https://cloud.google.com/pubsub/overview) using HRPC with a service account.
 The credentials are loaded from a key stored in a well-known location or by detecting that the application is running in an environment that can provide one automatically, e.g. Google Compute Engine.
 While this example is